Out-Law Guide | 25 Nov 2020 | 7:26 pm | 3 min. read

 The FIC regime is set out in the French 'Code monétaire et financier' (CMF).
-In the last decade, the rules were largely amended by laws and related decrees continuously specifying the scope of activities which may be subject to a prior authorisation from the French Ministry of Economy (MoE) and lastly amended by law no 2019-486 dated 22 May 2019, décret no 2019-1590 dated 31 December 2019 and arrêté dated 31 December 2019 (such arrêté being amended by arrêté dated 27 April 2020).
+In the last decade, the rules were largely amended by laws and related decrees continuously specifying the scope of activities which may be subject to a prior authorisation from the French Ministry of Economy (MoE); most recently law no 2019-486 dated 22 May 2019, décret no 2019-1590 dated 31 December 2019 and arrêté dated 31 December 2019 (such arrêté being amended by arrêté dated 27 April 2020).
 Both décret no 2019-1590 dated 31 December 2019 and arrêté dated 31 December 2019, which were passed in order to simplify the FIC regulation, became effective as of 1 April 2020.

 Under the French FIC rules, an investment carried out in France shall be subject to the prior authorisation of the MoE in the event such investment passes the three following tests:

 Pursuant to articles R. 153-2, R. 153-4 and R. 153-5 of the CMF, the following persons qualify as foreign investors for the application of the French FIC rules:

 In the event of a chain of control, all the entities of the chain of control qualify as a foreign investor.

 In the event the Regulated Investment involves an investment fund, the foreign investor shall be deemed to be the management company, which manages that investment fund, and the persons that control that management company.

 The FIC regulation applicable as of 1 April 2020 no longer distinguishes whether the foreign investor is or is not an EU-based investor.

 Pursuant to article R. 153-1 of the CMF, an investment shall be deemed to qualify as a Regulated Investment in the event the investment falls into one of the following categories:

 Pursuant to article R. 151-7 of the CMF, the FIC regulation shall not apply in the following events: